pytroll/pytroll-collectors/doc/source/index.rst

 messages will be sent, among other things.
 Listeners to this message may be, for example, :ref:`segment-gatherer` or `aapp-runner`_.

+Configuration files have one section per file type that is listened to.
+Each section may contain the following

 .. _aapp-runner: https://github.com/pytroll/pytroll-aapp-runner